 There were still twin stupas, but they had been moved about 100 yards from where I remembered them.
 They were covered in a flawless gold paint that was so bright in the afternoon sun that you needed sunglasses to even look at them.
 There was a railing around the stupas with signs that warned people not to walk any closer.

-I found the dell where the nine Buddhas quietly sat in the dense fog, but they were gone.
+I found the dell where the nine Buddhas quietly sat in the dense fog with the broken Naga heads at their base.
+The Buddhas were gone.
 No trace of them at all.

 The paved path veered away from the precipice.
 Although older, my sense of adventure was still that of a young man.
 I convinced my wife to leave the paved pathway and try to find the old hewn stone stairway.